pip-services/pip-services-docs/content/en/net/commons/refer/ireferenceable.md

 Important points

-- If component requires explicit notification to unset references, it must also implement the [IUnreferenceable](../iunreferenceable) interface.
+- If a component requires explicit notification to unset references, it must also implement the [IUnreferenceable](../iunreferenceable) interface.

 ### Instance methods